tarunshetty20/cloud-project/README.md

 Connet your RDS instance to your MySql workbench.

-Set rules in SNS to receive aan email about upload in an S3 bucket
+Set rules in SNS to receive aan email about upload in an S3 bucket.

+Set up cloud front

 Set ELB for this you need two ec2 instances so that you can balance requests accordingly

 Set up cloudwatch for monitoring services.

+List of Softwares to download

+Download PhpStorm

+Download MySql Workbench

+Make sure you have an AWS account

+Install an SSH client (e.g. Putty)

+How to run project locally

+So basically you need to coonet your SSH to Putty and save all your files in a single directory.
+With your ec2 instance connected to your Putty you have to bring your php page locally.
+After this you need to register a domain and route your traffic from ec2 to registered domain.